 How to Install a Knocker Onto a Wood or Hollow Metal Door

-Our door knocker has threads that go all the way through the door.
+Our door knockers that are made out of PVC are peel and stick to almost any flat surface, however, our metal door knockers have threads that go all the way through the door.
 In a hollow metal door, there is only air between the interior and exterior portions of the door, so you must use hardware that secures the knocker on the interior of the door.
 Measure the thickness of the door in inches.
 The Doorballs through-the-door knockers fit doors that measure between 1-1/2 and 2- 1/4 inches thick.
 The threads will go through the door and connect to one of the two sex bolts that are included in the package.
 If you feel you are risk of someone trying to steal your balls, we recommend both bolts but if you think one bolt will be sufficient, you can get away with only mounting the top threads through the door on the other side.
 You will still have to drill two holes regardless, however the bottom one perhaps doesn’t need to go all the way through and can only be used for positioning the knocker if you wish.

 Hold the door knocker against the exterior side of the door and align the knocker with the drilled holes.
-Slide the mounting sleeves through the door knocker holes and through the door until the sleeves fit tightly in place.
-Ensure that the door knocker is flush against the door.
+Then simply press the bolts through the back of the door towards the front side and into the door knocker.

 Things You Will Need

 - Doorballs, Chalk or pencil, Hammer (for metal door mostly)

 - To reduce the risk of splintering, drill small pilot holes in the door before you drill with a larger drill bit.